4657

 It’s not been an easy decision to jump into the contentious discussion on olive oil.
 But, as a whole food plant based integrative nutritionist with a Mediterranean background, I feel compelled to share another perspective that I’ve not heard or read about from any of the authorities on the topic.

-It’s a perspective from not only 7 formal years of studying the biochemistry of nutrition in both undergraduate and graduate schools, but perhaps more importantly, as a nutritionist with a long history and connection with the people and the land where olive oil originates, how it is used, and why they are the longest living people on the planet.
+It’s a perspective from not only 7 formal years of studying the biochemistry of nutrition in both undergraduate and graduate school, but perhaps more importantly, as a nutritionist with a long history and connection with the people and the land where olive oil originates, how it is used, and why they are the longest living people on the planet.
 More about that in a second article in this series.

 Let’s begin with the lowly olive itself.